In dialogue with Alexander Herrmann - Creativity in gastronomy and the importance of regionality

-Things are a little more casual in the "Imperial" on the edge of the old town of Nuremberg.
-Here is Franconian Kitchen reduced to the essentials.
-On the ground floor of the same building is the Fränk'ness, where the legendary Franconian oven kitchen is redesigned.
+Things are a little laid-back in the "Imperial" on the outskirts of Nuremberg's Old Town.
+Here Franconian cuisine is reduced to the essentials.
+On the ground floor of the same building is the Fränk'ness, where the legendary Franconian oven kitchen is being redesigned.

 Eight questions to TV chef Alexander Herrmann

 Cooked maybe not, but created.
 I grew up in our family hotel and therefore had fresh bread every morning.
 When I came to school, all my friends had soft, almost rubbery sandwiches.
 I found this extremely enviable.
 That's why I wrapped my fresh rolls overnight in a plastic wrap, cut them open the next morning and clamped a foam kiss in between.
 This sloppy foam bun was my first creation.
 And I was so proud of it.

 2. How do you put your personal signature on each menu?

 For the menu development, we have a strict process: I sit down individually with my respective chef and let them suggest the products they want to cook with in the new menu.
 This is important because, of course, they are not only responsible for the product quality but also for the price and quantity.
 Subsequently, the products are assigned to the individual courses of the menus and further formulated.